In today’s world, virtual meetings and digital presentations are the norm.

 Here are 7 keys to delivering powerful digital presentations

 I recently attended an online presentation whilst preparing an invoice, accepting a LinkedIn connection request and responding to an email.

-If you approach and craft your presentation with the absolute awareness that it doesn’t matter how good it is, you have an enormous amount to compete with you will be compelled to raise your game.
+If you approach and craft your presentation with the awareness that you have an enormous amount to compete with, you will be compelled to raise your game.

 2- Start with a promise

 Which do you think is more likely to grab and keep your attention?